jchultarsky101/pcli/README.md

 pcli -t="mytenant" models --folders="myfolder" | jq '.[] | select(.id=="96049555-b55a-45b1-bdcb-2555cb0012fe")'
 ```

+You will be prompted to confirm.
+If you do, the latest version for your platform will be automatically downloaded and installed.

+## <a id="pipes"></a> Pipes

 JQ has many useful features that could help you manipulate the output as needed.

 You can pipe the output to a file on your disk for post-processing of the output: